Energy Transformer: Introduction

 Concretely, we use the recent theoretical advancements and architectural developments in Dense Associative Memories to design an energy function tailored to route the information between the tokens.
 The goal of this energy function is to represent the relationships between the semantic contents of tokens describing a given data point (e.g., the relationships between the contents of the image patches in the vision domain, or relationships between the nodes' attributes in the graph domain).
 The core mathematical idea of our approach is that the sequence of these unusual transformer blocks, which we call the Energy Transformer (ET), minimizes this global energy function.
 Thus, the sequence of conventional transformer blocks is replaced with a single ET block, which iterates the token representations until they converge to a fixed point attractor state.
 In the image domain, this fixed point corresponds to the completed image with masked tokens replaced by plausible auto-completions of the occluded image patches.
-In the graph domain, the fixed point reveals the anomaly status of a given node given that node's neighbors; see \autoref{fig:introduction}.
+In the graph domain, the fixed point reveals the anomaly status of a node given its neighbors, see \autoref{fig:introduction}, or the graph label.
 The energy function in our ET block is designed with the goal to describe the \textit{relationships between the tokens}.
-Examples of relationships in the image domain are: straight lines tend to continue through multiple patches, given a face with one eye being masked the network should impaint the missing eye, etc. In the graph domain, these are the relationships between the attributes and the anomaly status of the connected nodes.
-The optimization procedure during the forward path of ET uses continuous time differential equations, and describes a gradient decent on the specifically chosen energy function.
+Examples of relationships in the image domain are: straight lines tend to continue through multiple patches, given a face with one eye being masked the network should inpaint the missing eye, etc. In the graph domain, these are the relationships between the features of nodes; or features of nodes and graph label in graph classification. \looseness=-2